Richard F. Caris Charitable Trust II Sponsors Regeneron ISEF 2024 Society of Science

 MANUFACTURING DESIGN ENGINEER II SUMMARY:

-The Manufacturing Design Engineer II position requires a knowledge of strain gage transducer technologies, some familiarity with the different basic transducer designs and materials selection, a basic knowledge of machining capabilities and joining technologies.
+The Manufacturing Design Engineer II position requires a knowledge of strain gage transducer technologies, some familiarity with the different basic transducer designs and materials selection, and a basic knowledge of machining capabilities and joining technologies.
 This position requires excellent communication skills for interaction with sales, engineering, manufacturing, and customers.
 The position will develop force and torque measurement solutions to meet customer needs.

 By Randy White, OEM Business Development, Interface